Johannes Teyssen

 Johannes Teyssen (born 9 October 1959) is a German economist and lawyer who was the chief executive of E.ON, a German multinational electric utility company, from 2010 to 2021.
-Since January 2021, he has been a non-executive director of BP plc; since October 2021, a senior advisor at Kohlberg Kravis Roberts; and since 2022, chairman of Swiss energy group Alpiq Holding.
+Since January 2021, he has been a non-executive director of BP plc; since October 2021, a senior advisor at Kohlberg Kravis Roberts; since 2022, chairman of Swiss energy group Alpiq Holdingand since May 2026, chairman of the Supervisory Board of Deutsche Lufthansa AG.

 Early life

 Teyssen was born on 9 October 1959 in Hildesheim, Germany.
 He went on to study economics and law in Freiburg and at the University of Göttingen from where he graduated in 1984.
 He then went on to pursue doctoral studies in Boston, US, but returned to Germany to finish in 1991, earning a Doctor of Jurisprudence degree.
 His research included comparative law work on the relationship between the legislative and judicial branches of criminal procedure law.

 Career

 Teyssen's first career role was as a law clerk at the State Superior Court in Celle, Germany.
 He stayed in that position until he joined PreussenElektra in Hanover in 1989, where most recently he was Head of the Legal Department.
 In 1991 he was promoted by PreussenElektra to head of energy and corporate law.
 In 1994, he earned another promotion, this time as head of legal affairs.

 In 1998, Teyssen joined the Hanover-based power company Hastra in his first executive position as member of the board.
-In the course of the merger of Hastra and four other energy supply companies to form Avacon, based in Helmstedt, he was appointed Chairman of the Board of Management of the new company in 1999, the majority (64.6 percent) of which is owned by E.ON Energie AG, which was formed in July 2000.
+In the course of the merger of Hastra and four other energy supply companies to form Avacon, based in Helmstedt, he was appointed chairman of the Board of Management of the new company in 1999, the majority (64.6 percent) of which is owned by E.ON Energie AG, which was formed in July 2000.

-In 2001, Teyssen moved to E.ON Energies AG and was responsible for the finance department.
+In 2001, Teyssen moved to E.ON Energie AG and was responsible for the finance department.
 Two years later, he became chief executive officer (CEO).
 In 2005 he was promoted to chief operating officer and deputy chairman of the board for E.ON Ruhrgas AG and E.ON Energy Trading AG.
 At the beginning of August 2009 it was announced that Teyssen would replace Wulf Bernotat as CEO with effect from May 1, 2010.
 In September 2017, it was announced that Johannes Teyssen's contract would be extended early by a further 3 years, i.e. until the end of 2021.